hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/702_scc_xvii.md

 read enough of scriptures.
 But tell me, of what avail has it been?
 Some perhaps thinking of money have become millionaires, whereas you have become a Pundit by thinking of scriptures.
 But both are bondages.
-Attain the supreme knowledge and go beyond Vidyâ and Avidyâ, relative knowledge and ignorance.
+Attain the supreme knowledge and go beyond Vidyā and Avidyā, relative knowledge and ignorance.

 Disciple: Sir, through your grace I understand it all, but my past Karma